Mauritius: Risk Assessment

 - Strong tourism sector

 - Democratic institutions and effective governance

-- Commercial and economic dependence on Europe (tourism, construction)
+- Commercially and economically dependent on Europe (tourism, construction)

 - Lack of skilled workers

 Growth is expected to remain robust in 2019, supported mainly by services.
 In particular, sectors related to tourism, financial services and ICT will continue to drive the economic expansion.
 Public investment will play a part in developing these sectors through projects such as construction of a new landing strip in Plaine-Corail and a technology park in Rodrigues.
 Buoyed by the public investment programme, the construction sector should also continue to grow at a sustained pace in 2019.
 Financial services and real estate, meanwhile, should continue to attract private investment.
 Consumption, especially in the household segment, is set to remain brisk, benefiting from credit growth, low inflation; and social measures to support purchasing power (negative income tax and minimum wage).
 Conversely, manufacturing industries are expected to continue to post mixed performances, mainly due to the textile and sugar industries.
 Already affected by cooler external demand, textile exports could be further affected by Brexit, while the sugar sector, which is having to cope with lower prices following the end of production quotas in the EU, is set to face continued difficulties.

 The deterioration in the trade balance is having an adverse impact on the current account deficit